Hongyi6328/MetaNDroids_Orbital2022/README.md

 Now you are ready to run it.
 Please read the next section on Using the App and Features.

 ## Run the App on an Online Android Emulator
 You might not wish to download a big bundle of files solely to run a light app.
 An online Android emulator can be an alternative.
 You can use a variety of online emulators on the internet, but bear in mind that many of them are not safe and may contain inappropriate information, such as scams.
-We do not recommend you to use online emulators, but you are definitely free to do so.
+We **do not** recommend you to use online emulators, but you are definitely free to do so.
 The procedures are basically the same as what you do to run the app on an Android Studio emulator.

 # Basic Features
 ## Sign-up
 The first page the app shows is the log-in page.
-The testing account email and password are given to you for the sake of convenience, and will be removed in the official version.
-If you want to register your own account, simply click on the button at the bottom.
+If you do not have an account yet, kindly click on the 'Sign Up' button at the bottom left.

+[comment]: <> (Image)

 You will be redirected to the sign-up page.

-Enter your email address and preferred password here.
-Please note that your password has to be at least 8 characters long, with at least 1 uppercase letter, 1 special character, and 1 digit, for account security.
-Also, make sure that the passwords you enter match.
+Enter your **REAL** email address and preferred password here.
+Please note that your password has to be at least **8 characters long with at least 1 uppercase letter, 1 special character, and 1 digit**, for account security.
+Also, make sure that the passwords you enter **match**.
 If any of the above two conditions are not met, you will fail to sign up and have to do it again.

 The system will pop up a message  if you successfully create an account.
 Please remember your registered email and password.
-If you happen to forget the password, you can find it back via email verification.

-Since the database is currently in Test mode, your account is subject to removal.
-Please do not save anything important in your account.
+If you forget the password, you can find it back via email verification.
+Now, the last thing to do before your account is ready is to verify your email.
+Go to your mailbox and **check your junk mail box if needed**, click on the verification link sent by the system to verify your account.
+During the process, please do not navigate back to the log-in

+Since the development phase has concluded, your account will not be removed.
+Be sure to use our platform in the future.

 ## Log-in
 Return back to the first page, you may log in to your own account or the sample account.
 Either is fine and gives you full user experience.
 If you key in an email address that is not in the database or a wrong password by mistake, you will get a message .
 Please double check your entries.